Skip to main content

 • Consult your sponsored program officer for guidance on any research that is considered essential and should not cease during a stop work order.

-Federal agencies continue to post contingency plans , and researchers should check agency websites and work with their sponsored program officer.
+In the event of a shutdown, federal agencies may post contingency plans , and researchers should check agency websites and work with their sponsored program officer.
 Generally though here are some guidelines that may be helpful:

 • Administrative processes related to federal funding may be on hold.